chgswin/My-flight-search-engine/README.md

 **2. Mathematical problem**
 The flight map is represented by a large graph, where each node is an airport and each flight is a edge connecting two nodes (connecting flights between two airports).

-The nature of the problem implies that:
+The nature of the problem implies the graph has the following properties:
-1. Not every pair of airports are connected directly to each other.
+1. Non-clique: Not every pair of airports are connected directly to each other.
-2. There may be many flights connecting two airports.
+2. Multi-graph: There may be many flights connecting two airports.

 **3. Implementation**
 The optimization problem is to find the shortest path connecting two airports together.
 There are several graph algorithms to find such path, namely, Dijkstra, Bellman-Ford, A*, etc.